 I’ve enjoyed many a Sunday night swooning over a pile of sesame noodles and crab rangoons because it’s hard to beat takeout (even the homemade kind) when you’ve had a long weekend.

 But for those evenings when I’m eager to replenish my nutrients and revitalize my insides, I skip the Szechuan craving and head straight for this Sunday salad.

 Not only is this glorious pile of greenery a balancing, delicious dish, it’s the ideal way to use up all of the half-used ingredients in your produce drawer.

-I don’t know about you, but by the end of the week, my fridge seems to be full of plastic-wrapped and wilted veggies just begging to be recycled – a quarter of an avocado here, a partially-eaten container of pea shoots there.
+I don’t know about you, but by the end of the week, my fridge seems to be full of plastic-wrapped and wilted veggies just begging to be recycled – a quarter of an avocado here, some frisee in the corner, a partially-eaten container of pea shoots there.

 Although the bountiful amount of colorful, fresh ingredients in this salad make it perfectly fitting for a full-size meal, it’s the einkorn berries that give it its filling final touch.

 It wasn’t that long ago that I asked the same question many of you might be wondering about right now:

 What in the world is an einkorn berry, and what is it doing in my dinner?

 I started by familiarizing myself with einkorn flour and I’m here to tell you that the flaky results of making pastry with this ancient form of wheat means it is truly an ingredient worth getting to know.